 - If there are still persistent stains or burnt residue on the pan, the boil lemons method above will shift any remaining marks!

 Why Does Food Stick To The Pan?

 There are several reasons food sticks to pans, but the most common is that a chemical reaction occurs between the ingredients and the metal of the cookware.
 Meat and poultry are particularly prone to sticking because metal atoms, such as iron, form complexes within the proteins.

 Another reason your food might be sticking is that all pans have microscopic cracks that expand when heated.
 This expansion causes foodstuff to become trapped, where it then sticks and burns.

 You may also have noticed that if you cook food with little to no fat it has a greater risk of sticking because of the lack of lubrication.
 This is where vegetable oil or pre-seasoning the pan can help prevent burnt pans, as it adds lubrication to the cooking surface.

 How To Stop Pans From Turning Black Over A Flame?

 If you're wondering how to clean a burnt pan, you may also be wondering how to stop your pans from turning black too.
 One of the biggest causes of pans becoming black is because the distribution of heat is uneven.

-One of the most effective ways of stopping your pans from turning black is by investing in high-quality cookware.
+One of the most effective ways of stopping your Saucepans or Frying Pans from turning black is by investing in cookware with built in Non-Stick.
 When you opt for cheaper pans, the low-quality material causes uneven heating, which contributes to blackening.

 Another quick and easy way to stop your pans from burning and turning black is by keeping your hob clean and free from food, oil and other debris.